Categories: Off-topic

 고

-- used to join two verbs, eg “eat pizza and drink beer”
+- used to join two phrases (each with their own verb), eg “eat pizza and drink beer” (see below)

 Using 고